HL7/CDA-ccda/input/pagecontent/supportingguidance.md

 Each document-level template contains the following information:

-- Scope and intended use of the document type.
+- Scope and intended use of the document type
-- Description and explanatory narrative.
+- Description and explanatory narrative
-- Template metadata ( _e.g.,_ templateId).
+- Template metadata ( _e.g.,_ templateId)
 - Header constraints ( _e.g._ , document type, template id, participants)
-- Required and optional section-level templates.
+- Required and optional section-level templates

 Templates for structured documents (those that include a structuredBody) also define required and optional section-level templates.